DRG Class 61: Operation

-Not long after construction work had begun on 61 001, its variant 61 002 was planned and built at the start of 1939.
-In May that year, the first factory trial runs were carried out and the locomotive was transferred on 12 June 1939 to the locomotive depot (Bahnbetriebswerk or Bw) at Grunewald.
-It was likely taken into service at the beginning of 1939/40, so it almost certainly would not have been hauling the streamlined train in regular passenger service due to the outbreak of the war and the Henschel-Wegmann train being reserved for Wehrmacht purposes.
+Not long after construction had begun on 61 001, its variant 61 002 was planned and built at the start of 1939.
+In May of that year, the first factory trial runs were carried out and the locomotive was transferred on 12 June 1939 to the locomotive depot (Bahnbetriebswerk or Bw) at Grunewald.
+It was taken into service at the beginning of 1939/40, so it likely would not have hauled the streamlined train in regular passenger service due to the war and the Henschel-Wegmann train being reserved for Wehrmacht purposes.

-After the cessation of the train's operations at the start of 1939, 61 001 was used for heating duties at Bw Berlin-Grunewald.
+After the train's operations ceased at the start of 1939, 61 001 was used for heating duties at Bw Berlin-Grunewald.
 From December 1940, it found itself once again in Dresden-Altstadt on express train services and was given conventional train and buffer equipment in November 1942.
 Its operations log shows that it was only sparingly used.
 From 1943 to the war's end, the Reichsbahn repair shop (Reichsbahnsausbesserungswerk or RAW) at Braunschweig was responsible for the engine.
 Between July 1945 and March 1946, it travelled about 40,000 km hauling passenger trains.